Payment Service Providers

 Is Stripe or PayPal better for small businesses?

 This depends on your small business needs.
-For example, if you need an easy-to-use POS system for in-person transactions, PayPal is an affordable and dependable option.
+For example, if you need an easy-to-use POS system for in-person transactions, PayPal is an affordable and dependable option and they also have a PayPal for Business solution.
 However, if you want a customizable and affordable online payment platform, Stripe offers more versatility.

 Article Sources